KeyboardKit/KeyboardKit/Readmes/Appearance.md

 A *keyboard appearance/style* determines the colors, fonts, shadows etc.

-A *keyboard layout* determines how big the buttons are.
+A *keyboard layout* determines how big the buttons are, how much insets they have etc.

 ## Keyboard appearance